vijaynbec/VijayN_CloudPractical/05.AWS EKS Cluster Launch Options/K8cluster_AWSEKS_terraform/Readme.md

-# 🚀 Terraform EKS Cluster Bootstrap
+# 🚀 AWS - EKS Cluster by Terraform

 This repository provisions an Amazon EKS cluster using Terraform with minimal required components — optimized for simplicity, readability, and modular growth.
 It includes:
 - EKS cluster & node group